 A Romantic Night in Malbun

-We had desperately been wanting some good snow for this trip, and going up to the winter wonderland of Malbun did not disappoint.
-We loved staying in this sleepy little ski town in off season at the wonderful Hotel Turna & Restaurant.
+We had desperately been wanting some good snow for this trip, and going up to the winter wonderland in the mountainous area of Malbun did not disappoint.
+We loved staying in this sleepy little ski town in off-season at the wonderful Hotel Turna & Restaurant.

-When we arrived, there was no one else on the streets – just a gorgeous snowy landscape all to ourselves.
-And we could continue to admire the stunning views from our room.
+When we arrived, there was no one else on the main road – just a gorgeous snowy landscape all to ourselves.
+And we could continue to admire the stunning views from our hotel room, thankful the weather conditions worked out perfectly.

 Special thanks to Liechtenstein Marketing for providing us with the tips and great Liechtenstein Museum and Adventure Pass that really made our trip extra special!
 As always, all opinions are our own.